janosh/blog/content/pages/web/projects/afara/afara.md

   - React
 ---

-Homepage for German non-profit Afara which supports education of children in Africa.
+Homepage for German non-profit Afara which supports the education of children in Africa.
 Built using Gatsby, styled-components and Contentful.
 The site is open [source](https://github.com/janosh/afara).